isomerpages/moe-springfieldsec/_our-experience/Start IT Right (SIR) Programme.md

 ### Start-IT-Right (SIR) Programme for Term 1 Week 1

 The SIR is a unique programme designed and customised to provide the students with a holistic and purposeful embarkation for the new academic year.
 It will cover major components of academic learning, information technology engagement, positive classroom culture and personal, emotional & social well-being.
-The students will undergo a series of hands-on, team-based and interactive activities as they learn to build positive bonds in the classroom, develop good habits & routines and strengthen their personal competencies.
-The students will work closely with the Class Form Teacher to forge a class identity, set daily norms and establish valuable peer relationships.
-For the Sec 1 cohort, the orientation-based activities will also be incorporated in the SIR to support the students moving into a new learning environment.
+The students will undergo a series of hands-on, team-based and interactive activities as they learn to build positive bonds, develop good habits & routines and strengthen their personal competencies.
+The students will work closely with the Class Form Teachers to forge a class identity, set daily norms and establish positive peer relationships.
+For the Sec 1 cohort, the outdoor learning activities will also be incorporated in the SIR to support the students moving into a new learning environment.

 ### SIR & CCA Immersion Schedule (4th to 7th Jan 2022)